For traders living in Murica (“America”), the trading day actually begins on Sunday night at 5:00 pm EST (10:00 pm GMT).

 - It is more likely that you will see stronger moves in Asia Pacific currency pairs like AUD/USD and NZD/USD as opposed to non-Asia Pacific pairs like GBP/USD.

 - During those times of thin liquidity, most pairs may stick within a range.
-This provides opportunities for short day trades or potential breakout trades later in the day.
+This provides opportunities for short-term day trades or potential breakout trades later in the day.

 - Most of the action takes place early in the session when more economic data is released.